JennDahm/KerbalSorter/README.md

 ## To-Do

-* Add sorting assigned and KIA crew in the Astronaut Complex
-* Add sorting by number of flights
+* Add sorting by number of flights.
-* Add fly-in animation to editor sort bar to match the Crew tab fly-in animation.
-* Re-sort lists when they change.
+* Re-sort Editor and Launch Window lists when they change.
-* Perhaps find a way to restore original order when sorting options are cancelled.
+* Determine original order for assigned kerbals.
+* Add tooltips.

 ## Bugs

-There are no known bugs at the moment.
-Please file an issue if you find one!
+These are the known bugs at the moment.
+Please file an issue if you find another one!
+* When choosing a ship in the Launch Window, crew is auto-populated from the original order, not the sorted order.
+I am unsure how to fix this.
+* When removing a kerbal from a vehicle's crew roster in either the Editor or the Launch Window, the kerbal is not sorted back into the available list; instead they're just put at the top.

 ## License